Abhay-140/BlinkitClone-User-/README.md

 # Contributing

-We welcome contributions to improve Quiz Mania!
+We welcome contributions to improve Blinkit Clone (user).
 If you have suggestions or find bugs, please open an issue or submit a pull request on our GitHub repository.